-Lets engage the professional and get them to do their job properly.
+Let’s engage the professionals and get them to do their job properly.

 You need a strong technical partner in your team to leverage IT to grow your business.

-Send us an email via this LINK with your domain name and we will run some test and provide you with Technical assurance.
+Send us an email via this LINK with your domain name and we will run some tests and provide you with Technical assurance.

-The best form of defence against email phishing scam is user training.
+The best form of defense against email phishing scams is user training.

-Hence training users is super important, Get your team members register at https://www.cyber.gov.au/acsc/register/individuals-and-families and have some sort of check list process so that new team members are also registered.
+Hence training users is super important, Get your team members to register at https://www.cyber.gov.au/acsc/register/individuals-and-families and have some sort of checklist process so that new team members are also registered.

-Have a look at the below video which is less than 3 minutes and it beautifully explains , We also send the link to this video when we on board a machine for our customer, This way we are refreshing / training the users just to make sure they think before they click .
+Have a look at the below video which is less than 3 minutes and it beautifully explains, We also send the link to this video when we onboard a machine for our customers, This way we are refreshing/training the users just to make sure they think before they click.